adamsilver/fdpb/04-Login.md

 ## ‘Forgotten password’ placement

-Even though we've addressed several usability failures often found in login forms, users are still prone to forget their password.
-Sites solve this problem by giving users the ability to reset their password securely.
-To do this, we typically add a ‘Forgotten password’ link to the login screen.
+As human-beings we're prone to forgetting something.
+We, as the saying goes, *only human*.
+I use a password manager[^] to avoid having to remember, but they aren't infallible.
+If you don't remember to add the details into the password manager, then you're in the same boat as everyone else.
+Plus not everybody uses a password manager.

+Sites offer users a ‘Forgotten password’ link on the login screen which gives users the chance to ‘reset’ their password by following a few simple steps.
+The feature itself isn't the problem, it's the placement of the link which can cause unnecessary friction for users.

 Honouring people's interaction preferences is a cornerstone of inclusive design.
 Some prefer the keyboard.
 Some prefer the mouse.
 Some use both interchangeably.

 When using forms, or more broadly, websites, pressing <kbd>tab<kbd>  moves focus to the next focusable element.
-Naturally, and with no developer intervention, links and form controls are focusable.
-The fact that we can move freely between links and form controls this way is a source of disruption depending on the task.
+Naturally, and with no  intervention, links and form controls are focusable.

 When interacting with a login form, or any form for that matter, the main task is filling out each field and then submitting it.
 Placing  the ‘Forgotten password’ link between the username and password fields disrupts the natural flow of filling in a form.
+Even placing the link between the password field and the submit button causes the same level of disruption.

 When inside a form, the user expects the <kbd>tab</kbd> to move to the next field, but instead focus moves to the link.
-The user starts typing, and nothing happens, and they realise they need to tab again.
-Or they lose trust, and switch to using the mouse which doesn't suffer from this problem.
+And when they do, they start typing, and nothing happens.
+Eventually they realise they need to tab again.
+Alternatively, they lose trust, and switch to using the mouse which is a little more explicit.
+What you click is what becomes focussed.

-Alternatively, we put the link after the password field.
-Both of these may make some sense from a visual design perspective.
-Offering a solution to a problem in context of the problem is an act of good contextual design.

-However, the primary action of logging in should come before the secondary action of dealing with a forgotten password.
-Placing it after the submit button is the right thing to do here.
+Whilst placing the link in close proximity to the password field makes some sense from a visual perspective we can a little better.
+The primary need of the login form is to login.
+This means the fields and the submit button should come first with the seconday action (reseting the password) shluld come right after it.

+It's still in context and works visually without fighting for attention and without disturbing the forms natural flow.

 ![Forgot password link](./images/forgot-password-link.png)

 ## Auto-tabbing between fields

-Some niche login forms, such as banks, ask users for certain characters of a password, memorable word or security pin.
-They'll then present 3 text boxes or worse, 3 select boxes from which to choose these letters.
+Some niche login forms, such as those found on bank sites, ask users for certain characters of a password, memorable word or security pin.
+They'll then present 3 text boxes or worse, 3 select boxes from which to choose from.

 ![Image]()